bxparks/rpn83p/docs/DEVELOPER.md

 ## Complex Numbers

-## Complex Number Screen Fonts

 The screen size of a TI-83 and TI-84 calculator is 96 pixels wide, which is enough to hold 16 characters using the Large Font.
 But a complex number needs 2 floating point numbers, with at least one delimiter character between the 2 numbers, which gives us only 7 characters per number.
-In scientific notation, we lose up to 6 characters due to the overhead of the format (decimal point, the minus sign on the mantissa, the `E` symbol, the minus sign on the exponent, and 2 digits for the exponent), leaving us with only a single significant digit for each component of the complex number (i.e. we can print only `-1.E-23`).
+In scientific notation, we lose up to 6 characters due to the overhead of the format (decimal point, the optional minus sign on the mantissa, the `E` symbol, the optional minus sign on the exponent, and up to 2 digits for the exponent).
+That means that we would be able to print only a single significant digit for certain numbers like `-1.E-23`.
 This is not reasonable.

 We could use 2 lines to display a single complex number, but that means we would see only 2 registers (`X` and `Y`) of the RPN stack instead of 4.
-That was also not reasonable.
-The most reasonable solution was to use the Small Font of the TI-OS.
+That also did not seem reasonable.
+The most workable solution was to use the Small Font of the TI-OS.
 The Small Font is a proportional font, but most digits and symbols needed for printing numbers are 4 pixels wide, which gives us 24 characters.
-Taking account of overhead, we can print the entire complex number on a single line with each floating component taking up 10 characters, with room to spare for delimiters and labels.
+Taking account of overhead, each floating component can consume up 10 characters when a complex number is printed on a single line.